 Within this monastery's solid stone walls is a gorgeous mid-14th-century cloister, a historic pharmacy and a small museum with a collection of relics and liturgical objects, including chalices, paintings, gold jewellery and pharmacy items such as laboratory gear and medical books.

-The remains of artillery that pierced the monastery walls during the 1990s war have been saved, too.
+You’ll access the cloister and the museum via the small passage between the monastery church and St Saviour's church.
 The cloister is one of the most beautiful late-Romanesque structures in Dalmatia.
 Notice how each capital over the incredibly slim dual columns is topped by a different figure, portraying human heads, animals and floral arrangements.
 At the centre is a small square garden that’s shaded by orange and palm trees.

 Further inside is the original location of the third-oldest functioning pharmacy in Europe, which has been in business since 1317.
 It may have been the first pharmacy in Europe open to the general public.
 The room is now part of the monastery's museum, with pharmacy displays taking up one wall and the rest filled with religious artefacts and art.
 Highlights include a large painted altar crucifix by Blaž Jurjev Trogiranin (1428) and Vlaho Bukovac's The New Ring (1892), one of a handful of secular pieces in the collection.

 Moved from its first location several times, the present-day pharmacy sits just before the museum ticket desk by the monastery entrance.